 The body of evidence derived from higher quality comparative studies of outpatient palliative care interventions in the U.S. and Canada is somewhat constrained and variable with respect to intervention target and structure.
-Some studies reported on interventions specifying early enrollment of patients into a palliative care program, while others made no such distinction; some studies evaluated interventions in patients with cancer, while others were implemented in patient populations with a variety of serious illnesses; some studies described interventions in which at least one member of the core care team had a specialty in palliative care, while others described interventions implemented by care teams with experience but no specialty or certification.
+Some studies reported on interventions specifying early enrollment of patients into a palliative care program, while others made no such distinction; some studies evaluated interventions in patients with cancer, while others were implemented in patient populations with a variety of serious illnesses; and some studies described interventions in which at least one member of the core care team had a specialty in palliative care, while others described interventions implemented by care teams with experience in palliative care but no specialty or certification.

-It is also challenging to pool information across comparative studies because these studies examined distinct patient populations with different disease entities and variable severities of illness Despite the limitations of the published evidence derived from comparative studies, it is possible to use the ICER rating system to generate an estimate of the magnitude of the difference between outpatient palliative care and usual care, the "net health benefit" describing the balance between clinical benefits and risks and/or adverse effects.
+It is also challenging to pool information across comparative studies because these studies examined distinct patient populations with different disease entities and variable severities of illness.
+Despite the limitations of the published evidence derived from comparative studies, it is possible to use the ICER rating system to generate an estimate of the "net health benefit" describing the balance between clinical benefits and risks and/or adverse effects for outpatient palliative care relative to usual care.

-Although we sought to identify any potential harms associated with palliative care, the studies included in our review did not report any adverse events connected with the interventions; therefore, our evaluation of net benefit is based solely on the noted benefits.
+Although we sought to identify any potential harms associated with palliative care, the studies included in our review did not report any adverse events connected with the interventions; therefore, our evaluation of net health benefit is based solely on the noted advantages.